bhoov/manim-notebook/README.md

 ## Customization

-- There are some settings that you can tweak, just press `Ctrl/Cmd + ,` in order to open the settings and search for `Manim Notebook`.
+- There are some extension settings that you can tweak: just press `Ctrl/Cmd + ,` in order to open the settings and search for `Manim Notebook`.
-- Customize the color of the Manim Cells in your `settings.json` file as [described here in the VSCode docs](https://code.visualstudio.com/docs/getstarted/themes#_customize-a-color-theme).
-Why not go for a more red-ish color of Manim Cells? 🎨
+- Customize the **color of the Manim Cells** in your `settings.json` file as [described here in the VSCode docs](https://code.visualstudio.com/docs/getstarted/themes#_customize-a-color-theme).
+Why not go for a more red-ish color? 🎨

 ```json